Ocean Reef Marina: 1980s

-In February 1984, it was proposed to the Shire that there was an opportunity to involve the facilities in the shire, in a future event to be held of Fremantle, the defence of the America's Cup.
+In February 1984, it was proposed to the shire that there was an opportunity to involve the facilities in the shire, in a future event to be held of Fremantle, the 1987 America's Cup.
 Proposals included facilities for spectator boats and back-up facilities.
 At the time, there was a concept plan before council for a boat harbour south of the current Ocean Reef boat harbour as well as expansion of the site around the latter, while the former would become the future Hillarys Boat Harbour in 1988.

 During April 1984 the results Wanneroo Coastal Study Report was presented to Wanneroo Shire Council and it outlined the opportunities and constraints along the coast that it managed and identified areas for management development and conservation.
 In May 1984, Local Coastal Management Plan, part of the above study, was presented to council and was the basis for the development of a future Foreshore Management Plan.
 In June 1984, council decided that a Management Plan for the Ocean Reef Foreshore be commissioned and this would be one of the requirements needed by the EPA for approval for any future development of the site.
 The Ocean Reef - Foreshore Management Plan was presented to the Wanneroo Shire Council by Peter J Woods and Associates in August 1985.
 In October 1985, the council called for tender submissions to develop Lot 1029 at the Ocean Reef boat harbour with three submissions received and reviewed by council in February 1986 but all three failed.
 In December 1986, the city wrote to selected companies for submission for the site, but again in May 1987 these submission failed.

 A private submission was made by the Ocean Reef Consortium to the City of Wanneroo in March 1987 for the purchase and development of part or all of Lot 1029 Ocean Reef.
 The city would be responsible for the rezoning and the development approvals, sought from the Western Australian government.
 The offer made was $1,050,000 for the land or $945,000 if the City of Wanneroo built the roads to the site.
 The area sought in the proposal consisted of land west of the existing boat harbour, sea sports club and sea rescue group.

 The Ocean Reef Consortium's concept was for a residential concept consisting of a caravan park, holiday village and retirement village in the northwestern portion of the site.
 On the western side of the lot, the commercial side of the proposal consisted of a shopping centre, with supermarket, retail shops, offices fast foods, and medical centre plus a service centre and boat storage all opposite an Ocean Reef Road extension.
 The proposed hotel with motel units, would be on a high point close to the sea.